ColinODwanny/ground_and_go/README.md

 * Added the rest day full flow 😀😀
 * Profile page logs now have all the correctly mapped data 😀
 * Updated the workout display to handle different categories of workouts 😀
+* Activity complete pop up is now functional when completing activities 😀😀😀😀
+* Icons in Profile page instead of emojis. 😀😀😀
+* Forced light mode so pages wouldn't get scrambled. 😀😀
+* Created a button to delete an account. 😀😀😀
+* Updated App Icon with a little color. 😀

 ## Sprint 3 Changes